Chiral Analysis of the Nucleon Mass and Sigma Commutator: Theoretical framework

 The self-energy contributions, $\Sigma$, are defined to be the on-shell matrix elements of the transition operator $\hat{\Sigma}$, that is

 where $u$ is the Dirac spinor, normalized as $\bar{u}(p,s)\, u(p,s')=\delta_{ss'}$, and the sum is taken over the spin of the external baryon state.

 Illustrated in Fig.~\ref{fig:01}, we consider all possible octet-octet-meson, octet-decuplet-meson, and tadpole transitions.
 Note that the first two diagrams are generated by the leading order Lagrangian, while the tadpole diagram is solely generated by the NLO Lagrangian.
 All meson loops are included and the strange quark mass is fixed at its physical value.
+In this way, we do not expand about the SU(3) chiral limit, but rather the broken SU(3) limit, with $m_u=m_d$ (where $m_u$ and $m_d$ represent the light quark masses) and the strange quark mass fixed at its physical value.
+We refer to this as the light flavor chiral limit.

 In principle, the computation of Eq.~\eqref{eq:05} is circular within the model, as $M_B$ itself appears in the Lagrangian.
 This means that we require prior knowledge of $M_B$ in the recursive calculation.
 At leading order approximation, one typically sets $M_B$ to its physical value with no meson mass dependence.
 For a more sophisticated treatment, one could take some parametrization of $M_B$ in terms of the pion mass from lattice QCD studies.
 In a preliminary analysis, we computed the renormalized RSCs for the nucleon and the pion-nucleon sigma commutator, and found that there is no significant difference between the results fixing $M_N$ and using some parametrization of $M_N$.
 In light of this, we fix $M_B$ in the Lagrangian density to their physical values for computational convenience.